MicrosoftDocs/office-developer-exchange-docs/docs/web-service-reference/createitem-acceptsharinginvitation.md

 The item identifier and change key have been shortened to preserve readability.

-## Successful Accept Sharing Invitation Response Example
+## Successful Accept Sharing Invitation Response example

 ### Description